Southwest Airlines Co. LUV

 - 1

-Southwest is the most compelling airline turnaround opportunity in two decades
+Southwest is the most compelling airline turnaround opportunity of the last two decades

 - 2